SamuelScandrett99/arches_projects_deliverables/jersey/views/persistent_overlay_order/README.md

 - Pull the view out of core arches
 - Pull the url out of core arches urls
 - Change the ajax call to update rather than post
+- Make it work on basemaps and overlays
 - Make it feel like it isn't bodged